At The Summit Of Doi Luang

 Characteristics of the Trip

 After driving one hour and a half, we enter the National Park of Chiang Dao.
-From the road, we can already observe the spectacular mountain range that overlooks us 2000m higher.
-As we come closer, we are pleased by the high cliffs and various peaks that make this mountain so special.
+From the main road, we can already observe the spectacular mountain range that overlooks us 2000m higher.
+As we come closer, we are pleased by high cliffs and various peaks that make this mountain so special.
 It’s a unique opportunity to go trekking there.
+Since the summit is in a conservation area, the entrance is subject to many regulations.
+After all the necessary checks, we drive with the Rangers 1 hour up to the starting point.

-At the summit the scenery is wonderful.
-It’s a long view on a series of steep peaks and high hills all round.
+At the summit, we realize the effort was worth it. it’s a long wonderful view on a series of steep peaks and high hills all round.
 It looks like we are at the center of Thailand and we can observe the whole country.
-After a long break to enjoy this moment, we go down to settle for the night at the foothills of the summit.
+In winter the sky is clear and we have the privilege to witness a beautiful sunset when looking West.
+It’s one of the most beautiful mountain scenery and atmosphere we know in Thailand.
+In the dark, we will go down to the camping site where we spend the night in tents.

 Finally we have to go down on the same route back to our starting point.
 It will give the opportunity to enjoy the view from another side in a more comfortable way than on the way up.
 The last descent will be the only difficult part of the day.
 It’s steep and slippery.
 We will be careful about our foot steps to avoid falling.
 Happy (much) and tired (a little bit) we arrive to our taxi that drive us back to Chiang Mai.